januarharianto/rstudio_teaching/README.md

 the **Files** pane in the lower right corner of RStudio.
 If you are uploading a folder, you will need to zip it first.

+If you have an RStudio Project, a good idea is to zip the entire folder and upload it into the instance.
+Then, open the `.Rproj` file -- your code should all work as long as your file paths are relative to the project working directory.

 ### 3. Run code

 RStudio on Binder should work just like RStudio on your local machine.